strexx/melvinr.github.io/Browser Technologies/README.md

 It allows us as webdevelopers to enable responsive images.
 If for example you want to show a separate image, based on the resolution the user's device has.
 Srcset is a great way to do this.
 But there is a problem, browsers like IE and Opera Mini for example don't support it.

 ####Fallback
 Since IE doesn't support it, and a lot of people still use IE, it's important to create a fallback.
 The easiest fallback of all is to define a basic image using the src attribute in the same img tag.
+This makes sure that, even though the user loses the benefit of responsive images, the image is still shown.
+Keeping the most important part of the img tag intact.

 [Link to demo](https://melvinr.github.io/Browser%20Technologies/Week%202/Feature%202/index.html)